 At Children’s Cancer Center, doctors don’t really look at those numbers, but at your child and his or her chances of survival.
 Each child is different, and here the treatment will be tempered to meet the physical, medical and emotional needs of your child.

 Parents should know statistics will not drive the outcome for your child.
 Each person is different so statistics cannot determine an individual’s outcome.
 Your doctors will discuss your child’s specific lymphoma and other health conditions that may affect their outcome.

 Hematologists/oncologists are doctors who specialize in blood and lymphatic disorders and with cancers.

 At Children’s Cancer Center they also specialize in working with sick children and their families.
 Together, with a large group of other doctors, specialists and support personnel, they work to help your child recover.

 Others on this team include nurse practitioners, pathologists, radiologists, transfusion medicine specialists, psychologists, radiation oncologists, and nurses with experience in blood and lymphatic disorders, medical technologists, counselors, child life specialists, teachers, dietitians and social workers.

 Some team members you will see regularly.
 Others you may never meet.

-Your child’s cancer care team at Children’s Cancer Center is part of Batson Children’s Hospital and the Cancer Institute, both part of the University of Mississippi Medical Center.
+Your child’s cancer care team at Children’s Cancer Center is part of Batson Children’s Hospital and the Cancer Center and Research Institute, both part of the University of Mississippi Medical Center.